IT Infrastructure Security Checklist: Best Practices for SMBs

 Infrastructure security is the practice of protecting an organization’s core IT systems—servers, networks, endpoints, cloud environments, and data storage—from unauthorized access, disruption, and data loss.
 It includes firewalls, intrusion detection, access controls, encryption, patch management, and physical security.
 Strong infrastructure security forms the foundation for all other cybersecurity efforts.

-The average cost of a data breach in Canada reached $4.44 million in 2025 according to the IBM Cost of a Data Breach Report.
-For small businesses, even a fraction of that figure can be devastating.
-Lost revenue during downtime, legal exposure from compromised customer data, regulatory penalties under PIPEDA, and reputational damage that takes years to rebuild.
+The average cost of a data breach reached $4.44 million in 2025 according to IBM, with detection taking an average of 181 days.
+For small businesses, even a fraction of that figure can be devastating—lost revenue during downtime, legal exposure from compromised customer data, regulatory penalties under PIPEDA, and reputational damage that takes years to rebuild.

-Canadian SMBs face specific infrastructure security challenges that enterprise-focused guides overlook.
+Canadian SMBs face specific infrastructure security challenges that enterprise-focused guides don’t address.
 Most run hybrid environments with a mix of on-premises and cloud infrastructure that evolved organically rather than by design.
-Many rely on aging hardware that has passed end-of-life and no longer receives security patches.
+Many rely on aging hardware that’s passed end-of-life and no longer receives security patches.
 Remote and hybrid work expanded the attack surface without corresponding investment in secure access.
 And budget constraints mean security investments compete directly with revenue-generating projects.

-The good news is that infrastructure security doesn’t require an enterprise budget.
+The good news?
+Infrastructure security doesn’t require an enterprise budget.
 It requires the right priorities, the right architecture decisions, and consistent execution of fundamentals.

 IT Infrastructure Security Checklist: 12 Essential Controls